dcomms/dcomms/docs/drp_whitepaper.md

 ### Generation of keypair and ID

-Peer generates **keypair**.
-Stores the keypair in safe place.
-Generates one or multiple **idNonce** (salt) and **IDa**.
+Peer generates **userKeypair**.
+Stores the userKeypair in safe place.
+Generates one or multiple **regKeypairs** - locations in regIDspace for registration.

-### Exchange of IDs
+### Contact book setup with secure channel

+User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book under name of user B. Same for user B. The secure channels are: 1) QR code - camera 2) Email

+### Contact book setup with secure channel

-Peers A gets ID of peer B via QR code (this allows private IDb) or via public channel (another messenger, forum), adds new entry into contact book.
+User A gets public key of user B *userPubB* and multiple registration locations *regPubB*  over some secure channel, adds new entry into contact book.
+Same for user B.

-### Regitration/Settlement.
+### Registration.
 Rendezvous Peers.
+Connecting to neighbors

 Peer A first gets connected to **Rendezvous Peer (RP)** - a peer with accessible IP address and UDP port, entry into the network.
-RP is connected with multiple peers; peer A asks RP to connect to neighbors near IDa within IDspace.
-RP connects A to intermediate peers that is closer to IDa, finally peer A gets connected to neighbors: peer A asks the network "can I settle to my IDa?", the network spreads the **registerRequest** packet to correct neighbors; some neighbors reply and get connected to peer A.  Peer A is able to increase or decrease number of connections to neighborhood. **UDP hole punching** technique is used to set up direct **UDP connections** between neighbor peers (see ref.).
+RP is connected with multiple peers.
+Peer A sends REGISTER, asking RP to connect to neighbors near *regIDa* within *regIDspace*.
+RP spreads the REGISTER to intermediate peers that are closer to IDa, finally a neighbor N replies to REGISTER and A gets connected to N. Peer A is able to increase or decrease number of connections to neighborhood by sending more REGISTER requests to existing neighbors. **UDP hole punching** technique is used to set up direct **UDP connections** between neighbors (see ref.).

-PeerA sends *registerRequest* to RP.
-RP selects peer M who is closer to IDa+rnd.
-RP proxies *registerRequest* to peerM.
-PeerM responds with *registerResponse*  to RP, RP proxies response to A. The *registerRequest* packet is similar to REGISTER packet in SIP protocol (see ref.).

-Peers A and M start to send **ping** packets to each other, keeping UDP connection open. *Ping* packets are sent on timeout, if no other packets are sent between neighbors.
-The *ping* packet is similar to OPTIONS packet in SIP protocol (see ref.).
+Peers A and M start to send **PING** packets to each other, keeping UDP connection open. *PING* packets are sent only if no other packets are sent between neighbors.

 ### Testing performance of neighbors

 Every peer is interested to measure quality of his neighbors.
-He sends test messages to some (random) destination IDs, receives  and measures packet loss and round-trip time (RTT)  (process similar to tracert).
+He sends test messages to some (random) destination regIDs, receives  and measures packet loss and round-trip time (RTT)  (this is similar to tracert, see ref.).

 ### Invite

 Sent from A to B via the P2P network, from one neighbor to another, to establish *direct channel*.
-The lookup packet is similar to INVITE packet in SIP protocol (see ref.).

 ### Direct channel

-When both users A and B agree to set up **direct channel**, they disclose IP addresses to each other and start end-to-end encrypted communication over some UDP-based protocol (DTLS, SRTP).
+When both users A and B agree to set up **direct channel**, they disclose IP addresses to each other and start end-to-end encrypted communication over some UDP-based protocol (DTLS, SRTP). users authenticate each other using public keys in contact books.